-"Categories:" A deprecated feature for grouping the assets.
+&quot;Tags:" A tagging system for grouping the assets.

-"Note:" A comment made when the Asset was last updated (i.e. why a change was made)
+&quot;Note:" A comment made when the Asset was last updated (i.e. why a change was made)

-"URI:" URI to the asset inside the Git repository.
+&quot;URI:" URI to the asset inside the Git repository.

-"Subject/Type/External link/Source" : Other miscellaneous meta data for the Asset.
+&quot;Subject/Type/External link/Source" : Other miscellaneous meta data for the Asset.